basho/riak-python-client/README.rst

 .. code-block:: console

-   cd buildbot
-   make preconfigure
+   make -C buildbot preconfigure

-Start your Riak node with ``riak start`` from the the Riak directory, then back in ``buildbot`` type
+Start your Riak node with ``riak start`` from the the Riak directory, then

 .. code-block:: console

-   make configure
+   make -C buildbot configure
-   make test
+   make -C buildbot test

 That will run the test suite twice: once with security enabled and once without.